 Kalnamuiža (Smiltene Manor) Complex and Teutonic Order Castle Ruins

 The Smiltene Manor complex is located on the steep bank of Lake Vidusezers.
-This area is known as Kalnamuiža.
+This area is called Kalnamuiža.

-• The manor buildings were constructed between 1767–1771.
-At that time, the owner of the manor was George Browne, Governor General of Vidzeme, but later, the manor was sold to Bandavs, a merchant from Riga.
-In 1893, Lieven’s mother purchased the manor as a gift for her son, Paul Lieven.
-This period marked the beginning of Paul Lieven’s reign, during which Smiltene developed rapidly.
+- The manor buildings were constructed from 1767-1771.
+At that time, the manor owner was Vidzeme’s Governor-General G. Braun, but it was later sold to the Riga merchant Bandav.
+In 1893, the manor was purchased by Princess Lieven’s mother to be gifted to her son, Paul Lieven.
+This marked the beginning of Prince Paul Lieven’s years of rule, during which Smiltene developed very rapidly.

 Teutonic Order Castle Ruins